brandolph74/2420-Recursive-Stack-Project/readme.md

+# Project created by Dr Kyle Feuz at Weber State University and completed by me.

 # Stack Class with recursion and Linked List

 A stack is an abstract data type that defines a set of behaviors (push, pop, top).